TuringLang/docs/markdown/2_LogisticRegression.md

 # Import RDatasets.
 using RDatasets

-# Import MCMCChains, Plots, and StatsPlots for visualizations and diagnostics.
+# Import MCMCChains, and StatsPlots for visualizations and diagnostics.
-using MCMCChains, Plots, StatsPlots
+using MCMCChains, StatsPlots

 # We need a logistic function, which is provided by StatsFuns.
 using StatsFuns: logistic